surajk-m/cb/README.md

 Suppliers should be able to:
 - **Register** – dApp should store supplier details
 - **Add/remove/update coupons** – Coupon details (name, price, expiration date) should be stored in the dApp’s storage
 - **Confirm or reject purchases** – Suppliers should get a request when a customer wants to buy a coupon.
 If supplier confirms the purchase, customer should get an NFT with a script.
 The script will allow to trade, use in dApp and transfer by customer, and burn by supplier.
-Each coupon
 - **Accept coupons from users** – Suppliers should be able to get coupon NFTs and burn them
 - **Withdraw funds** – When an NFT is burnt or expired, supplier should be able to withdraw funds (NFTs price)